szeidler/composer-patches-cli/README.md

 * `--no-update` Use this option to prevent composer to update the package and apply the patch.
 The patch will only end up in your `composer.json`, not `composer.lock` file.

-* `--update-no-dev` Run the dependency update with the --no-dev option.
+* `--no-dev` Run the dependency update with the --no-dev option.

 You can omit arguments for an interactive mode.